People have long speculated that there is a connection between dairy and acne. But, does dairy really cause breakouts?

 - Growth hormone (GH)

-Ingesting these hormones through dairy products cause hormonal imbalances, leading to acne and even cancer (4).
+Ingesting these hormones through dairy products may lead to some hormonal issues, leading to acne and even cancer (4).

 The American Academy Of Dermatology Association agrees that cow’s milk may increase the risk of developing acne.
 However, there is no substantial clinical evidence to prove a link between dairy products like yogurt or cheese and acne (5), (6).